CX-Box/cxbox-doc/docs/widget/type/tree/tree.md

         You have the option to utilize custom field names for standard properties.
 When doing so, you'll need to establish mappings for these fields to standard criteria

-        **Step1** Create field `customParentId`, `customIsLeaf` to corresponding **DataResponseDTO**.
+        **Step1** Create field `customFieldParentId`, `customFieldIsLeaf` to corresponding **DataResponseDTO**.

-        * `customParentId` — identifies the parent record of the current record and defines the parent-child relationship in the tree.
+        * `customFieldParentId` — identifies the parent record of the current record and defines the parent-child relationship in the tree.
 If the record is a root node, `parentId` must be empty.
-        * `customIsLeaf` — indicates whether the record can be expanded.
+        * `customFieldIsLeaf` — indicates whether the record can be expanded.
 The value `true` means that the record cannot be expanded, while `false` means that the record can be expanded to display child records.

         ```java
         --8<--